petrspelos/spelos-LD41/README.md

 ## About this submission

 This submission is quite unusual for me since this will be the first time I work alone.
-And as if that wasn't enough, I'll also do the majority of the **work on my phone** using a Bluetooth keyboard.
-Despite my usual craziness, I do this out of necessity and I just don't take NO for an answer.
-I was looking forward to participating in this event and so I will.
-Even though I'll be making a pure JavaScript/jQuery game you can play in your browser.
+And as if that wasn't enough, I'll only have a day to complete it.
+That is why I chose HTML/CSS/JavaScript, since, for me, it provides the most flexibility given the time constraints.

 ## Why does this repo contain code before the event started?